greyhamwoohoo/appium-flutter-driver-net-bindings/README.md

 See TestBase.cs for how to manage the lifecycle of a FlutterDriver.

-`Appium.`.. can be a bit traumatic to set up if you have never used it before.
+`Appium`... can be a bit traumatic to set up if you have never used it before.
 I recommend setting up Appium separately before trying to use these driver bindings!

 ## Test App
 I wrote a simple Flutter test application that can be found in the GreyhamWooHoo.Flutter.TestApp/howdi_welt folder.